POZAlabs/MID-FiLD_code/README.md

 ```

-3. Each column of the dataframe contains the valud of metadata field, with 2 more auxiliary columns included:
+3. Each column of the dataframe contains the values for each metadata field, along with 2 more auxiliary columns:

-- `id`: ID of the sample
+- `id`: ID of the sample,
 - `split`: tagged with '`train`(3990 samples)' or '`test`(432 samples)'.

   Samples for each split category are placed in the path `./MID-FiLD_dataset/train/*` or `./MID-FiLD_dataset/test/*`.